dipta007/search-engine-amazon/README.md

 ## Getting Started

-Used 1 GOOGLE Compute Engine for backend server
+* Used 1 GOOGLE Compute Engine for backend server
 f1-micro (1 vCPU, 0.6 GB memory) - 4.28$/month
 It is used as the backend API centre for the whole search engine

+* Used 1 GOOGLE Compute Engine for the storage
+Custom(2 vCPU, 4.75 GB memory) - 45/10$/month
+It is the used as the backend storage for the search engine.
+Used ElasticDB as the storage.

 ## API